 6. Pet Camera

 Finally, a must-have accessory for senior pets is a pet camera.
 These high-tech gadgets work like baby monitors, but for your most furry family members.
 And they offer more bells and whistles, including the capability to talk to your senior pet, capture photos, and record video.

-Pet cameras like the Petcube Camera have an interactive laser toy, which pets enjoy.
-Another popular pet camera, Petcube Play, has night vision, making it a perfect monitor for your senior dog or cat.
+Pet cameras like the Petcube Play have an interactive laser toy, 1080p HD camera and night vision which pets enjoy.
+Another popular pet camera, Petcube Bites, has a treat dispenser, making it a perfect monitor for your senior dog.